matkoniecz/quick-beautiful/README.md

 Note that it is not list of tutorials - I am rather looking for lists of interesting project ideas.
 I is necessary that this projects are doable by a beginners (with a help from a tutor or on their own) and give impressive results.

+It may be in any programming, not only Python (though I think that Python is a great first programing language).

 * [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/)

 If something is missing on this list, [let me know](https://github.com/matkoniecz/quick-beautiful/issues/new).